Orthopaedic Residency Program

 Program Details:

-• 3 week Evidence Based Practice and Statistics Course
+- 3 week Evidence Based Practice and Statistics course

-• 14 week Lower Extremity Course (Foot/Ankle, Knee, and Hip)
+- 14 week Lower Extremity course (Foot/Ankle, Knee and Hip)

-• 14 week Spine Course (Lumbopelvic, Thoracic, Cervical, and TMJ)
+- 14 week Spine course (Lumbopelvic, Thoracic, Cervical and TMJ)

-• 14 week Upper Extremity Course (Shoulder, Elbow, Wrist/Hand)
+- 14 week Upper Extremity course (Shoulder, Elbow, Wrist/Hand)

 - 1 hour monthly case discussion

-- 1 hour monthly journal club
+- 1 hour month journal club

 - Coursework (300 hours combined lecture/lab & home study)

-- External home study courses from the APTA Academy of Orthopaedic Physical Therapy; Current Concepts in Orthopaedic Physical Therapy, Pharmacology, Clinical Imaging, Frontiers in Orthopedic Science, and Post Operative Management of Orthopedic Surgeries
+- External home study courses from the APTA Academy of Orthopaedic Physical Therapy;

 Application Process: